 This cost analysis is based on data available to the Department as provided by the permittee and data obtained from readily available sources.
-For the most accurate analysis, it is essential that the permittee provides the Department with current information about the district's financial and socioeconomic situation.
-The financial questionnaire available to permittees on the DNR website (http://dnr.mo.gov/forms/780-2511-f.pdf) should have been submitted with the permit renewal application.
+For the most accurate analysis, it is essential that the permittee provides the Department with current information about the City's financial and socioeconomic situation.
+The financial questionnaire available to permittees on the Department's website (http://dnr.mo.gov/forms/780-2511-f.pdf) is a required attachment to the permit renewal application.
+If the financial questionnaire is not submitted with the renewal application, the Department sends a request to complete the form with the welcome correspondence.
+If certain data was not provided by the permittee to the Department and the data is not obtainable through readily available sources, this analysis will state that the information is "unknown".